The 12-bit rainbow palette

-The HCL colour space is an alternative to the RGB colour space that defines colours in terms of hue, chroma, and luminance components.
+The LCH colour space is an alternative to the RGB colour space that defines colours in terms of luminance, chroma, and hue components.
 These components are perceptually uniform, which means that a change by a particular numerical amount will be perceived similarly for any colour.

 A better approach is to allow the luminance to vary, but in a controlled way.
 Yellow is given the highest luminance, as it only looks yellow when bright.
 After choosing two other colours — a red and a blue in this case — the luminance can then be calculated for the other hues.

-Using a 12-bit colour depth limits the available colours, so slight changes to hue, chroma, and luminance must be made, but these are small enough not to be noticeable.
+Using a 12-bit colour depth limits the available colours, so slight changes to luminance, chroma, and hue must be made, but these are small enough not to be noticeable.
 The resulting palette has evenly-spaced hues, only small variations in chroma, and smoothly increasing and decreasing luminance: